-“Scared” is the feeling most mums get when they think of getting back into the workforce after several years of child care.
+“Scared” is the feeling most mums get when they think of getting back into the workforce even part time after several years of child care.
 This is mainly caused by the fear of being under qualified or of being redundant due to rapid changes within the workforce, both technology-wise and process-wise, during their years of absence.
 However, this doesn’t need to be a cause for worry.
 All one needs is a smart resume.

 Turn Your Mothering Experience Into Marketable Job Skills